SerenityOS/serenity/Documentation/BuildInstructions.md

 ## Ports

-To add a package from the ports collection to Serenity, for example curl, go into `Ports/curl/` and run `./package.sh`.
-The sourcecode for the package will be downloaded and the package will be built.
+To add a package from the ports collection to Serenity, for example, curl, go into `Ports/curl/` and run `./package.sh`.
+The source code for the package will be downloaded and the package will be built.
 After that, rebuild the disk image.
 The next time you start Serenity, `curl` will be available.

 ## Tests